Ossobuco is one of the butchers favourite at Parson’s Nose. It refers to both an iconic Milanese dish, and the cut of meat that’s used to make it.

 9. For the Gremolata, mix the lemon zest, chopped garlic and the chopped parsley and sprinkle over the top of the dish

 Ready to give it a go?
-Shop online for your meat here, or come visit us in store and allow our butcher's to help you pick a cut for their favourite recipe.
+Order our premium meat online here.
+Whether you're looking for Veal meat in London, traditional bacon or something more unusual like venison meat, we're here to help.
+Shop online or come visit us in store and allow our butcher's to help you pick a cut for their favourite recipe.

 MORE RECIPE INSPIRATION

 Delicious and filling, these make an ideal breakfast or afternoon snack with a cup of tea or coffee.

 Pasta alla vodka is inspired by Italian and New York cooking styles and flavours, a rumoured favourite of model Gigi Hadid; it has been a big hit recently.